 It’s hard because not all women know that!
 And today I hope to shed some light on what you should do when you need to get pregnant this month, really like yesterday!

 Trying to Conceive Checklist

 Who doesn’t love a checklist?
 When you’re unsure where to start on a new journey a checklist can be very helpful.

 So I’ve created for you a TTC checklist to start you off on the right track.
 Click the image below or here to download your free checklist and two week wait devotional!

 So let’s start with your cycle.
-Tracking your cycle is so important when you are actively trying to conceive.
+Tracking your cycle is so important when you are on your TTC journey.
 The most important part of tracking your cycle has got to be your fertile window!

 Figuring out your fertile window will get you one step closer to that baby you desire to carry.
 A fertile window is a window of time (the number of days) that you are most fertile during your cycle.